thinknlive/picolisp-bbwt/README.md

 Finally, note that the encoded symbol list is effectively a graph that is 'almost' a Euler Path.
 To decode, we walk that path.
 When we enter a node that has no more edges then we 'jump' to the next non-empty node.
 Remember that each node represents a distinct symbol from the input.
 Nodes are ordered.

+BBWT is particularly effective over lists with uneven distribution of symbols.
+It is particularly ineffective (although it may help to detect partners) in lists where the distribution is equal. e.g 'random' sequences.
+You can use it to do a type of 'binary' sort on a sequence by inserting your sort 'pivot' between each value.

 ~~~~

 : Str